jbconway/inst414-final-project-Jillian-Conway/README.md

 - Extracting, transforming, and loading the raw bird data

-- Training a logistic regression model to predict significant population presence in a region
+- Training a Random Forest regression/classification model to predict bird abundance or abundance category (high/low) in regions
+    - Handling limited variability in target variables by binarizing abundance (high/low)
+    - Model evaluation using metrics like R², MSE, accuracy, and confusion matrix heatmaps

 - Saving visualizations and evaluation metrics to the data/analyzed/ directory